GK: Peter Schmeichel (Denmark)

 DF: Jocelyn Angloma (France)

 Guadeloupe-born Angloma won his first cap in a EURO '92 qualifier in October 1990 and the former Paris Saint-Germain full-back helped Les Bleus qualify with 24 points from eight games.
 Although France were surprisingly eliminated in the group stage, Angloma was voted into the UEFA All-Star Squad.
-A UEFA Champions League winner with Olympique de Marseille a year later, Angloma left in 1994 for Italy.
-Following a fabulous debut season with Torino FC, he went on to play for FC Internazionale Milano and Valencia CF before ending his international career with France (he later represented Guadeloupe) at EURO '96 on 37 caps.
+A UEFA Champions League winner with Marseille a year later, Angloma left in 1994 for Italy.
+Following a fabulous debut season with Torino, he went on to play for Internazionale Milano and Valencia before ending his international career with France (he later represented Guadeloupe) at EURO '96 on 37 caps.

 DF: Laurent Blanc (France)

 Blanc was voted into UEFA's Team of the Tournament in three successive UEFA European Championships, making the grade in 1992, 1996 and 2000, where he bowed out with victory in the final – an honour cruelly denied him through suspension at the 1998 FIFA World Cup.
-Nicknamed Le Président on account of his authority, elegance and leadership, Blanc started at Montpellier Hérault SC as a midfielder, later representing FC Barcelona, FC Internazionale Milano and Manchester United FC, as a centre-half, winning myriad honours.
-He won the title as FC Girondins de Bordeaux coach and led France at UEFA EURO 2012 before taking over at Paris Saint-Germain.
+Nicknamed Le Président on account of his authority, elegance and leadership, Blanc started at Montpellier as a midfielder, later representing Barcelona, Internazionale Milano and Manchester United as a centre-half, winning myriad honours.
+He won the title as Bordeaux coach and led France at UEFA EURO 2012 before taking over at Paris.

 DF: Jürgen Kohler (Germany)

 A brilliant man-marker, Kohler won the 1990 FIFA World Cup with West Germany and the UEFA Champions League with Borussia Dortmund in 1997.
-He added a collection of domestic honours, including three Bundesliga titles and the double with Juventus.
-The former FC Bayern München defender, who closed his career on 105 caps after the 1998 World Cup, had intended to bow out after EURO '96, but although Germany became European champions, was injured just 14 minutes into the opening game against the Czech Republic and missed the rest of the tournament.
+He added a collection of domestic honours, including three Bundesliga titles and a double with Juventus.
+The former Bayern München defender, who closed his career on 105 caps after the 1998 World Cup, had intended to bow out after EURO '96.
+Although Germany became European champions, Kohler was injured 14 minutes into the opening game against the Czech Republic and missed the rest of the tournament.
 He made a much greater impact in the previous two UEFA European Championships.

 DF: Andreas Brehme (Germany)